What Is Proactive Safety Culture in Aviation SMS

 - Understanding all relevant safety aspects and goals of the control measures; and

-- Periodically reviewing the control measure.
+- Periodically reviewing the control measures to determine trends or identify failing risk controls.

 The third point above, like scheduling reviews for safety policies and procedures, indicates proactive willingness to maintain the efficacy of risk controls before they fail.
+Therefore, an active safety performance monitoring mindset is paramount to every proactive safety culture.

 8 – Using Aviation Leading Indicators